ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-environment-map}
 ## The environment-map Container

 This map represents the module(s) that a triple-map can point directed properties (relationships) from in order to associate them with external information for remote attestation, such as reference values, endorsement and endorsed values, verification key material for evidence, or identifying key material for module (re-)identification.
 This map can identify a single module instance via `comid.instance` or groups of modules via `comid.group`.
 Referencing classes of modules requires the use of the more complex `class-map` container.
-This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~~ CDDL
 environment-map = non-empty<{